Published July 2024. Last updated June 2025.

 - equity.

 A broad range of expertise was sought beyond the health area.
-The Dietary Guidelines Governance Committee noted (in May 2024) that individuals with the required expertise and links to industry may be considered for appointment.
-They noted the Working Group does not have a role in drafting or developing recommendations, this remains the responsibility of the Expert Committee.
-Appointment to the Working Group depends on the expertise and all actual and potential conflicts of interests of individuals.
+The Dietary Guidelines Governance Committee noted (in May 2024) that individuals with the required expertise and links to industry may be considered for appointment, as the Working Group does not have a role in drafting or developing recommendations – this remains the responsibility of the Dietary Guidelines Expert Committee.
+Appointment to the Working Group was dependent on the expertise and all actual and potential conflicts of interests of individuals.

 - How will consumers provide input (including farmers)?

-Stakeholders, including consumers and consumer representative groups, will have the opportunity to comment on the draft Guidelines before they are published.
-NHMRC is considering options to further engage consumers and consumer groups during the development of the draft Guidelines.
+Stakeholders, including consumers and consumer representative groups, will have the opportunity to comment on the draft Dietary Guidelines before they are published.
+NHMRC is considering options to further engage consumers and consumer groups during the development of the draft guidelines.

-The Sustainability Working Group will provide advice on the strength and quality of evidence relating to accessible, affordable and equitable diets with low environmental impact.
+The Dietary Guidelines Sustainability Working Group will provide advice on the strength and quality of evidence relating to accessible, affordable and equitable diets with low environmental impact.
 Members were appointed for their expertise in environmental science, agri/aquaculture, economics, social equity, food security, public policy.
-In addition to this, members with expertise in evidence evaluation and research translation expertise were prioritised due to the role of the Working Group.
+Applicants with expertise in evidence evaluation and research translation expertise were prioritised due to the role of the Working Group.
 There were no suitable applicants with a consumer advocacy background.

 NHMRC has created an Australian Dietary Guidelines contact list to provide stakeholders with updates on the revision process.
-All interested stakeholders are invited to subscribe to the Australian Dietary Guidelines contact list via the form at Review of the 2013 Australian Dietary Guidelines.
+All interested stakeholders are invited to subscribe to our contact list.

 Questions about the new evidence reviews